isabella232/solutions-ios-push-notification-sample-ios-client/README.md

 ### Build and Execute CloudPushSample iOS Client
 1. On the top left corner of the toolbar, select `[Your bundle ID] > [Your iPhone name]`.
 Then click the `Run` button to execute the app.

 2. The application "CloudPushSample" should open up in your iPhone.
+Sign in with any Google account login if prompted.

 3. When the application opens up, you should find logs such as the following in your Xcode debug area: